What Is the Tundra Biome?

 Arctic Tundra

-Of the three divisions of tundra, the Arctic tundra happens to the most biodiverse.
-It is home to several species of lemmings, foxes, geese, and swans, as well as the subspecies of the gray wolf, brown bear, and caribou.
+Of the three divisions of tundra, the Arctic tundra happens to be the most biodiverse.
+It is home to several species of lemmings, foxes, geese, and swans, as well as subspecies of the gray wolf, brown bear, and caribou.

 Arctic Tern

-Some Other Arctic Animals
+More Arctic Animals

 - Alaska marmot (Marmota broweri)